What is the “Safest” Bicycle Helmet?

 We can change the effect of an impact by lengthening the time in which it acts on our head.
 It’s not really “absorbing” the energy as is common to say, rather, it’s delaying some of the energy transfer.
 Think of it as spreading it out over time.
 Your head (and helmet) at a certain velocity just before impact have a set kinetic energy that will be accounted for by nature.
 If you impact the head suddenly (no helmet), then there is more impulse on the brain.
 If you can slow the impact — make it take more time by crushing something (like the helmet material), then the brain has less to deal with.
 (Oh, and your head is less likely to bounce and have a repeat impact.)

 There are standards for bicycle helmet safety.
-The standards differ somewhat, but in the USA, for instance, the helmets all pass the lowest common denominator defined as “safe”.
+The standards differ somewhat, but in the USA, for instance, helmets all pass the lowest common denominator defined as “safe”.
 Basically they say your head won’t likely break open if you fall off your bike.
 What that really means to you and I in a crash is unknown.

-Any bicycle helmet with a certification will offer at least the level of safety defined by the standard.
-It’s an assumption the tests are created and run by people interested in our safety, but we think that’s a reasonable assumption.
+Any bicycle helmet with a certification will offer at least the base level of safety defined by the standard.
+It’s an assumption the tests are created and run by people interested in our safety, but we hope that’s a reasonable assumption.
 So, if a helmet has the certification tag, then it will offer a significant level of impact protection.
 And, effectively every helmet for sale (at least in the USA) has a certification.

 In any incident involving impact to the head, spreading the energy envelope is beneficial.
 (As opposed to taking the sharp edge of a rock right to the skull.)
 The helmet design will do just that, and generally they all do it pretty well.
 Wearing a helmet, any helmet, is smart.
-See the point above again.
+See the sixth point above again.

 The most important factor for bicycle helmet safety is fit and restraint.
 If the helmet does not set on your head properly, or if it’s too loose, it won’t give you the protection available.
 That’s easy to achieve.
 Use a helmet that fits you well, then adjust the straps and fasten it properly.
 Comfort is also important with bicycle helmets.
 In the work we’ve done coaching, helmets that are comfortable get worn more, and are usually setup better.